 This pre-mixed edible paint actually gave a similar effect to the vodka, it does stay wet for a little longer and felt slightly waxy when it was dry but gave a really pretty finish with alot of shine.
 I think this would also make it really easy if you just wanted to add small amounts of gold as its already pre-mixed.
 On large areas you may need 2 coats like the vodka.

-So what should I use to make metallic edible paint?
+What should I use to make metallic edible paint?

 Out of everything I tried these 6 options gave the best finish.
 I had read some people used vegetable oil, and I did test this out, but I found anything oil based didn’t dry.
 That oil always remained slightly wet and I like to know the paint has completely dried so you don’t get any finger marks.
 I also tried cocoa butter but found with lustre dust the finish was extremely waxy and very streaky.
 These are best with matt edible tints.